includeos/IncludeOS/README.md

 will build and run a [this example service](./examples/demo_service/service.cpp).

 **Things to note**
-* The defalut test script will only work on Linux, and uses Qemu (with KVM if available).
-To run IncludeOS directly on virtualbox, see `etc/vboxrun.sh`
+* The default test script will only work on Linux, and uses Qemu (with KVM if available).
+To run IncludeOS directly on VirtualBox, see `etc/vboxrun.sh`
 * There is no shell!
-IncludeOS is a unikernel, meaning it will only run one process.
+IncludeOS is a unikernel, and so it will only run one process.
 Think of an IncludeOS VM as a local process.
 * There is no VGA!
-So, nothong will show up on the "screen" if you're using a GUI (i.e. if you run IncludeOS directly in virtualbox) We did write a vga module at one point, but we never use it; output to serial port works very well.
+So, nothing will show up on the "screen" if you're using a GUI (i.e. if you run IncludeOS directly in virtualbox) We did write a vga module at one point, but we never use it; output to serial port works very well.
 We'll add VGA support in the future, as a package.
-* You should be able to ping the vm.
+* You should be able to ping the VM.
 Its IP-address will be stated in the boot-time output from IncldueOS
-* You should also be able to open a simple webpage on the vm, by entering the IP into a browser, inside the development machine.
+* You should also be able to open a simple webpage on the VM, by entering the IP into a browser, inside the development machine.
 * How to get out?
 The test script starts [qemu](http://wiki.qemu.org/Main_Page) with the `--nographics`-option.
 This will by default reroute stdin and stdout to the terminal.
 To exit the virtual machine, you can go via the [Qemu monitor](https://en.wikibooks.org/wiki/QEMU/Monitor#Virtual_machine).
-The command for entering the monitor is `Ctrl+a c`, or to exit directly, `ctrl+a x`.
+The command for entering the monitor is `Ctrl+a c`, or to exit directly, `Ctrl+a x`.
-   * *NOTE*: This keyboard shortcut may not work if you're interacting with your development environment is via a VirtualBox GUI, over putty, inside a `screen` etc. If you find a good solution for a certain platform (i.e. putty to virtualbox on windows), please let us know so we can update the wiki.
+   * *NOTE*: This keyboard shortcut may not work if you're interacting with your development environment is via a VirtualBox GUI, over putty, inside a `screen` etc. If you find a good solution for a certain platform (i.e. putty to VirtualBox on Windows), please let us know so we can update our wiki.

 ## Writing a service
 Developing IncludeOS services should be done completely separately from IncludeOS repository.
 All you need is compiled and installed libraries, in your `$INNCLUDEOS_HOME` directory (`$HOMOE/IncludeOS_install by default`).
-The [./seed](./seed) directory contains everything a service needs to build, and link with IncludeOS.
+The [./seed](./seed) directory contains everything a service needs to build and link with IncludeOS.

-*NOTE: Don't develop inside the seed directory; the point is to be able to reuse the seed for other projects*
+*NOTE: Don't develop inside the seed directory; the point is to be able to reuse the seed to create new blank services*

 ### Create a new service by copying the seed